Poori is a Delicious fried Indian breakfast made with whole wheat flour or white flour.

 Instructions

-- Roll all the balls and then in a kadai add in the oil for deep frying.
+- Heat a pan with oil for deep frying.
 Wait till the oil becomes hot and the drop the poori inside the hot oil.
+Always fry in medium high flame.
+Cooking in high flame will burn the poori.

 Notes